anebz/cloud/Certifications/aws_data_anaytics_specialty.md

   * Columnar format for Hadoop, stores nested data structures
   * compressed and splittable
   * max recommended file size: 250MB
-  * good practice to have fewer, bigger parquet files. it improves performance because you only open the file once
   * Good option to compress JSON
   * Good for improving queries for tables
+  * Use PySpark to concatenate Parquet files, S3DistCP doesn't support it
 * ORC
   * columnar, good for improving queries for tables
   * compressed and splittable
   * Good option to compress JSON
-* Csv
-  * Row-based
+  * Only supports Hive and Pig
 * Avro
   * row-based format for Hadoop
   * Stores in JSON format
   * To optmize files in Hadoop, use AVRO to compress and then uncompress into 64MB chunks, which is the default HDFS chunk size
+* Csv
+  * Row-based
 * Gzip
   * compressed row-based